YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 2.3.
 Run the boot-strap script
-The bootstrap script will interpolate change the git deployment dir to a "product_instance_dir" ( your instance of the qto, having the same version as this one, but running on a different host with different owner - your )
+The bootstrap script will interpolate change the git deployment dir to a "PRODUCT_INSTANCE_DIR" ( your instance of the qto, having the same version as this one, but running on a different host with different owner - your )

     # defiine the latest and greates product_version
     export product_version=$(cd qto;git tag|sort -nr| head -n 1;cd ..)